CSEP Certification & Membership Frequently Asked Questions

 After you register and submit all required documents you will receive email confirmation from CSEP and a member package with all of your information.

-There is a no refund policy for Practical Skills Review Sessions, Practical Exams, and Theory Exams.
+There is a no refund policy for Applications, Practical Skills Review Sessions, Practical Exams, and Theory Exams.

 Maintaining My Certification

 What do I have to do to maintain my CSEP-CPT/CSEP-CEP membership?

 You are required to renew your CSEP-CPT/CSEP-CEP certification every year on or before March 31st.
 You can renew online straight from your membership profile on the community site.

 - Collection of CSEP- Professional Development Credits (every two years).

 - Documentation proving current CPR level C or equivalent certification (Certification must not be more than a year old).